FaserF/hassio-addons/.unsupported/freenom-dns-updater/DOCS.md

 ## 📂 Folder Usage

 - `/share`: Used to store the Freenom configuration file.
-This allows you to easily edit the configuration from outside the add-on container.
+This allows you to easily edit the configuration from outside the app container.
-- `/data`: Used internally by the add-on for persistent storage.
+- `/data`: Used internally by the app for persistent storage.

 ## Support